When selecting a token technology, you should choose the technology that works best for your project.

 Cost to Transfer

-The cost to transfer Ravencoin assets is much cheaper than ERC-721.
-The cost varies by load on the Ethereum network, and the network is currently at a pretty high load because of the popularity of DeFi lending, trading, etc. The cost of transfer could vary dramatically depending on the at-the-time load on the Ethereum network.
-If your token needs this DeFi network for its value, then you may want to bear this cost.
+The cost to transfer Ravencoin assets is much cheaper than ERC-20 or extended ERC-20 smart contracts.
+The cost varies by load on the Ethereum network, and the network is currently at a pretty high load because of the popularity of DeFi lending, trading, etc. If your token needs this DeFi network for its value, then you may want to bear this cost.
 But if your token is not dependent on the DeFi network which is mostly on Ethereum (currently), then Ravencoin assets transfer for a much lower cost.

 Unique Names — Anti-Spoofing